j6nca/helm-charts/README.md

 # helm-charts

-helm charts repo

-## about

-using this repo to deploy helm charts with custom configurations
+A helm-charts repo to manage and deploy charts (primarily used in [k8s-lab](https://github.com/j6nca/k8s-lab)).

-## setup
+## Setup

+In order to add this helm repo, run one of the following commands below.

 ```
 helm repo add j6nca https://j6nca.github.io/helm-charts